ENSpunks/LLC/README.md

 ## Abstract

 The law is hard to scale.
-It is easy to form 1 limied liability company ("LLC"), but 10, 100, 1000, how about 10000 LLCs?
+It is easy to form 1 limited liability company ("LLC"), but 10?
+100?
+1000?
+How about 10000 LLCs?

 We have made it as easy as minting an ENS subdomain to "mint" a Delaware LLC on demand.